Wat Ratchapradit: Structures

 The main structure is the Phra Viharn Luang (พระวิหารหลวง), it is both a Vihāra and an ordination hall.
-Situated on a raise platform the Phra Viharn Luang is covered on the outside with grey marble tiles.
+Situated on a raised platform the Phra Viharn Luang is covered on the outside with grey marble tiles.
 The pediment depicts a golden royal crown on a blue glass background, the crown was the emblem of King Mongkut.
 The central door and two windows on either side are framed in gilded teak.
 Above them are traditional crown-shaped pediments, an allusion to the king's emblem.

 Inside are murals painted in the reign of King Chulalongkorn, depicting royal festivals of the twelve months.
 The main Buddha image is a replica of the Phra Phuttha Sihing, underneath it are interred the ashes of King Mongkut.
 On the wall opposite the Buddha image is a mural depicting King Mongkut watching the solar eclipse at Wakor village, Prachuap Khiri Khan Province on 18 August 1868.

 The Pasana Chedi (ปาสาณเจดีย์) or the 'Stone Chedi' is a large Sri-Lankan style stupa, which is situated behind the Phra Viharn Luang.
 The stupa is covered in grey marbles tiles and was built by King Mongkut.

 On either side of the Phra Viharn Luang are two almost identical white shrines, with a prang-style spire on the top, these are termed prasat and denote specially royal or sacred buildings.
 The eastern shrine is the Ho Trai (หอไตร) or the library of sacred texts.
-The pediment features scenes of the Buddha's birth and his passing into Parinirvana (death).
+The pediment features scenes of the Buddha's birth and his passing into Parinibbana.
 To the west is the Ho Phra Chom (หอพระจอม), decorated with the faces of Brahma on four sides.
 Inside the shrine is a life-sized statue of King Mongkut in gilded bronze. around these main buildings are smaller stupas containing relics of various monks including the temple's first abbot.
 Like the two shrines, these smaller stupas were built during the reign of King Vajiravudh (Rama VI), in the early 20th century.